jimCresswell/DailyWordsmith/replit.md

-# Lexicon - Daily Vocabulary Builder
+# Lexicon - Etymology-Focused Vocabulary Builder

 ## Overview

-Lexicon is a vocabulary learning application that teaches advanced GRE/SAT vocabulary words.
+Lexicon is a vocabulary learning application that teaches advanced GRE/SAT vocabulary words with mandatory etymology display.
 The app loads random words on demand with a refresh button, displays comprehensive information (pronunciation, definitions, etymology, examples), and caches word data in PostgreSQL for 90 days.
-User progress (streak, words learned, level) is stored locally in browser localStorage without backend authentication.
-The app features a clean, educational-focused interface inspired by Duolingo's learning-centered design and Notion's information hierarchy.
+User bookmarks are stored in browser localStorage without backend authentication.
+The app features a clean, etymology-focused interface with light/dark themes.

 **Recent Refactor (November 2025):**
 - Migrated from daily word to random word loading with refresh button